-In fusion reactors, radiative cooling using impurity seeding is a common scenario to reduce divertor heat load.
-In ITER, 50-60% of the heating power should be dispersed as plasma radiation.
-The requirement of the fraction increases to 80% In JA-DEMO [1].
-Linear devices, e.g., GAMMA10/PDX [2, 3], have important roles to investigate the mechanism of the detachment, e.g., energy balance, and to improve simulation codes.
-For the study, not only spectroscopic measurement but also plasma radiation measurement is essential.
-Resistive bolometers are commonly used for plasma radiation measurement mainly in large devices [4].
-However, it is too costly, especially for radiation profile measurement with a number of channels.
-On the other hand, InfraRed imaging Video Bolometer (IRVB) can realize a multi-dimensional measurement using only a foil absorber and an infrared (IR) camera [5-9].
-Preliminary results of an IRVB on GAMMA10/PDX suggested that the sensitivity of the IRVB should be improved to realize the sensitivity comparable to that of the measurement on the Large Helical Device, LHD.
-For the foil absorber, platinum is conventionally used to detect plasma radiation with high energy from the core plasmas [10].
-However, the material of the absorber has not been investigated for the plasma radiation with low energy only from divertor plasmas.
-Therefore, in this paper, sensitivity of the IRVB was improved by focusing on the divertor plasma measurement.
-In GAMMA10/PDX, the targeted ion temperature is 20 - 500 eV and the targeted electron temperature is 100 eV in the E-divertor region [2, 3].
-The ion temperature in the central cell is up to 10 keV [3].
-By considering the IRVB has been installed at the upstream region of the E-divertor region, plasma radiation with the photon energy up to 1 keV is considered.
-The schematic and the sensitivity of the IRVB are shown in Section II.
-The foil absorber thickness appropriate for the low energy radiation is investigated in various materials in Section III.
-The temperature rise of the foil absorber is evaluated by using a heat-transfer calculation and using He-Ne laser irradiation experiments onto absorber samples in Section IV.
+In fusion reactors, radiative cooling using impurity seeding is a common scenario to reduce the divertor heat load.
+In ITER, 50%-60% of the heating power should be dispersed as plasma radiation.
+The requirement of the fraction increases to 80% in JA-DEMO.1 Linear devices, e.g., GAMMA10/PDX,^{2,3} have important roles to investigate the mechanism of detachment, e.g., energy balance, and to improve simulation codes.
+For the study, not only the spectroscopic measurement but also the plasma radiation measurement is essential.
+Resistive bolometers are commonly used for the plasma radiation measurement mainly in large devices.
+However, it is too costly, especially for the radiation profile measurement with a number of channels.
+On the other hand, InfraRed imaging Video Bolometers (IRVBs) can realize a multi-dimensional measurement using only a foil absorber and an infrared (IR) camera.^{5-9}

+Preliminary results of an IRVB on GAMMA10/PDX suggested that the sensitivity of the IRVB should be improved to realize the sensitivity comparable to that of the measurement on the Large Helical Device (LHD).
+For the foil absorber, platinum is conventionally used to detect plasma radiation with high energy from the core plasmas.
+10 However, the material of the absorber has not been investigated for the plasma radiation with low energy only from divertor plasmas.
+Therefore, in this paper, the sensitivity of the IRVB was improved by focusing on the divertor plasma measurement.
+In GAMMA10/PDX, the targeted ion temperature is 20-500 eV and the targeted electron temperature is 100 eV in the E-divertor region.^{2,3} The ion temperature in the central cell is up to 10 keV.3 By considering that the IRVB has been installed in the upstream region of the E-divertor region, plasma radiation with the photon energy up to 1 keV is considered.
+The schematic and the sensitivity of the IRVB are shown in Sec.
+II.
+The foil absorber thickness appropriate for the low energy radiation is investigated in various materials in Sec.
+III.
+The temperature rise of the foil absorber is evaluated by using a heat-transfer calculation and using He-Ne laser irradiation experiments onto absorber samples in Sec.
+IV.